adamzalesak/ArkDIffDisplayer/README.md

 ## Requirements

 - .NET Framework 4.7.2 or later.
-- Visual Studio 2017 or later/JetBrains Rider 2018.3 or later.
+- Visual Studio 2017 or later / JetBrains Rider 2018.3 or later.

 ## Installation